 Building Confidence and Conquering the Fear of Speaking Up

-If you’ve ever wanted to make a suggestion at a meeting or bring up a matter that bothered you to a supervisor but held back because of a fear of speaking up?
-If so, you’re far from alone in this, as fear of speaking up is incredibly common, but especially so for women.
-Women have been socialized not to be too loud or assertive, and do their best to placate everyone in the room, but there can also be major consequences regardless of whether you keep your ideas to yourself or speak up.
+Have you ever wanted to make a suggestion at a meeting or bring up a matter that bothered you to a supervisor but held back because of a fear of speaking up?
+If so, you’re far from alone in this, as fear of speaking up is incredibly common, and especially so for women.
+Women have been socialized not to be too loud or too assertive, and to do their best to placate everyone in the room.
+However, there can be major consequences regardless of whether you keep your ideas to yourself or speak up.

 Getting over the fear of speaking up requires confidence.
-It also requires determining the precise cause of why you’re afraid to give input or discuss issues in the workplace that are bothering you.
+It also requires determining the precise cause of why you’re afraid to give your input or discuss issues in the workplace that may be bothering you.

-Identifying Why You Are Afraid of Speaking Up
+Identify Why You Are Afraid to Speak Up

-Depending on the situation, you might have a specific reason as to why you’re afraid to share your ideas, collaborate more, or try to address a problem.
-Figuring out the exact reason why you’re afraid is the best way to determine the best way to deal with those situations.
+Depending on the situation, you might have a specific reason why you’re afraid to share your ideas, collaborate more, or try to address a problem.
+Figuring out the exact reason why you’re afraid is the best way to determine the correct way to deal with those situations.

-If you’re afraid to share your ideas at meetings, is it because you’re afraid they won’t like your suggestions and think that you’re incompetent for making them?
-Or, that you’re afraid of being talked over, with the possibility that someone else will steal your idea while you won’t get credit?
-Even in the most supportive workplaces that have open door policies, these are reasonable fears to have that frequently hold women back from fully contributing.
+If you’re afraid to share your ideas at meetings, is it because you’re worried colleagues won’t like your suggestions and think that you’re incompetent for making them?
+Or, are you afraid of being talked over, with the possibility that someone else will steal your idea?
+Even in the most supportive workplaces, these are reasonable fears to have and frequently hold women back from fully contributing.
 However, once you’ve identified the cause of your fear, you can work on trying to overcome it